 Students interested in the Shuford Program’s Minor in Entrepreneurship must apply, be accepted, and complete the following course work to graduate with a Minor in Entrepreneurship.

 We recommend that students complete the five courses in the order listed below.
 Alternatively, students may apply to a Shuford Away study abroad program to fulfill their requirements.

 INTRODUCTION TO ECONOMICS

-- Introduction to fundamental issues in economics is a co-requisite of the Shuford Program that must be completed before the students’ graduation date.
+- Introduction to fundamental issues in economics is a co-requisite of the Shuford Program that must be completed before the student’s graduation date.

 - This course focuses on economic issues including competition, scarcity, opportunity cost, and resource allocation.

 - This course will present the fundamental concepts of economics necessary to the understanding of the theory and practice of entrepreneurship.